galaxyproject/training-material/topics/contributing/tutorials/learning-principles/tutorial.md

 Learning theories describes how students receive, process, and retain knowledge during learning.
 However, there is no single one theory (as in physics for example).
 There is a massive catalogue of learning theories out there and there is no universal theory of learning.

-There is no universal theory of learning but evidence-based research results supporting some learning principles, which are today accepted and applied

 ![The figure shows a dendrogram of the main learning theories that are currently available.
 The information is organized across four main levels; the Scientific Discipline (such as Organization, Education, Philosophy, etc), the Learning Theorists (such as Montessori and Bloom), the Learning Paradigms (such as Behaviourism, Constructivism), and the key concepts.](images/LearningTheories.png "This is a diagram representing the landscape of many known learning theories available.")

-Researchers in the fields of cognitive science and educational psychology have proposed a large number of learning theories: a flavour of the diversity of approaches and philosophies can be gained, for example, from the [HoTEL](http://cmapspublic3.ihmc.us/rid=1LNV3H2J9-HWSVMQ-13LH/Learning%20Theory.cmap) (Holistic approach to Technology-Enhanced Learning) website.
+Philosphers and researchers from multiple disciplnes have proposed a large number of learning theories: a flavour of the diversity of approaches and philosophies can be gained, for example, from the [HoTEL](http://cmapspublic3.ihmc.us/rid=1LNV3H2J9-HWSVMQ-13LH/Learning%20Theory.cmap) (Holistic approach to Technology-Enhanced Learning) website.
 But which should we rely on?
 Which should we learn, teach and apply?

 There is no universal theory of learning, but there are interesting elements for classroom teaching in many different theories There are elements of truth in different theories, and **evidence-based** research results that support learning principles recognized and applied today.
 In this sense there are interesting elements for a teacher in many different theories.

 Existing theories can be grouped according to whether they focus on changes in behavior or in thinking

-The distinction is rough and inexact, but a good place to begin.
-Let’s consider two perspectives about learning, called **behaviorism**, **connectivism** and **constructivism**.
-This latter can be further divided into **psychological constructivism** and **social constructivism**.

-> <details-title>More details on the key ideas from each of these perspectives</details-title>
+In the following sections we will explore the most important learning theories.
+But first, we will start by introducing them.

+> <comment-title>Principal learning theories</comment-title>
 >
 > We will briefly describe the key ideas from each of these perspectives and explain how you can use them in your classroom to support learners' learning.
 >
-> #### Behaviourism
+> #### Behaviourist learning theory
 >
 > In Behaviourism, Learning is viewed as changes in overt behavior.
 In this cntext, learning is acquiring new behaviours by conditioning, reflex response to stimuli, reward/punishment / (learning as changes in overt behavior → perspective on learning that focusesfouses on changes in individuals' observable behaviours)
 >